Winning an Oscar is pretty easy. They gave one to a former American Idol contestant.

 Winning a Tony... well, you get the picture.

-The last?
-Director Mike Nichols, best known for "The Graduate".
-He was born in Germany as Michael Peschkowsky, his father a Russian Jewish immigrant.
+And then there's director Mike Nichols, best known for "The Graduate".
+He was born in Germany as Mikhail Peschkowsky, his father a Russian Jewish immigrant.
 Nichols completed the EGOT in 2001, after winning an Emmy for directing and producing a movie for HBO.
 He actually has 14 of the EGOT awards altogether, including a Grammy for a... comedy album in 1961.

 Sure, take the easy way out.